makegosport/cornhole_switch/README.md

 install them via the Ardunino library manager:
 - WiFiManager by tablatronix (tested with version 2.0.10 beta)
 - PubSubClient by Nick O`Leary (tested with version 2.8.0)
+- Adafruit NeoPixel by adafruit (tested with version 1.10.4)

 # MQTT Server
 This project requires a MQTT server to be running.
 The MQTT server is configured via the captive